Green Tomato Chutney, final picks of the seasons garden

 Plucking off the last of the producing plants fruit and vegetable stems before yanking out the assorted roots and shaking off the clumps mixed between flying specks of rich, dark soil has a certain finality to it, one too, not without a bit of sadness.

 Still, clearing the soil bed for next year’s preparation makes one look toward new possibilities in another season ahead.

 While there is a certain freedom in having a bit of a break in consistent tending of the ground, there is a loss of freedom too, that of spontaneously picking what you like fresh anytime, and preparing the most simple of meals, to transitioning back to a greater dependence on the market.

 One filled metal wired garden basket of ingredients remains, except deciding on something special to prepare, a final batch of round stemmed green fruits easily fallen off of the well- worn twisted branches whose leaves had begun to brown and crumple like cracked old parchment, with these we have Green Tomato Chutney, final picks of the seasons garden.

 One fruit I shall never tire is the tomato and so I will miss those plants the most.
 Green tomatoes early on or late in the season provide some tasty options but I happened upon this recipe from Bob’s cousin Pat visiting from Florida a few weeks back.

-I couldn’t help but hold back a few final green tomatoes that I thought would make a nice little snack lightly coated and fried with some spicy roasted red pepper sauce which we can share on another day.
-A sort of way on extending the final summer treasures, after all, there is a bit of sadness at the end of the garden picking season, but then there is always plenty to look forward towards in simple delights of the seasonal cycles ahead.
+One way to extend the final summer treasures, after all, there is a bit of sadness at the end of the garden picking season, but then there is always plenty to look forward towards in simple delights of the seasonal cycles ahead.